top of page

 Bird Watching

 High Rock Lake is a bird watchers paradise.
 Along the hundreds of miles of shoreline you'll find just about every native species and many migrants during various times of the year.
 On the lake, you'll find a variety of water birds, osprey and the majestic bald eagle.
 In the summer months bridges become home to colonies of swallows.
 In late winter and early spring, we are usually visited by a large flock of american white pelicans.
-We are planning an expansion of this page to include tips on capturing bird images and where to go and when.
-Be sure to check back here often.
+The galleries below continue to grow, we add pics almost every day.
+Be sure to scroll to the end of each gallery and check back here often.
+Enjoy!

 Gallery of various birds seen on High Rock Lake